fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 ## Different OSs propositions

 The research effect is presented below.
-4 systems were considered:
+8 systems were considered:

 * Zephyr
 * Xous
-* seL4
+* seL4 (with and without CAmkES)
+* Genode
 * Linux
+* Little Kernel / Trusted Little Kernel
+* Fuchsia
+* Xen

 Each of them has a short description, an analysis of the launch in DLME, and the possibilities and potential problems that will have to be addressed for the